 PhD from University of Southern California

-Dr. Wang’s research has been published in Journal of Public Administration Research and Theory, Public Management Review, Administration and Society, among others.
+Dr. Wang’s research has been published in Journal of Public Administration Research and Theory, Public Management Review, Public Administration, Administration and Society, among others.
 He received the 2014 Staats Emerging Scholar Award from the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).

 PA 8150 Collaborative Governance